-2) What colour is mentioned Most of our comprehension exercises use multiple choice, which mirrors stage 1 of the Sutton 11+. a) Black However, in the latter part of our course we also b) White c) Yellow include comprehension exercises which require d) Grey written answers, which mirrors stage 2 of the Sutton 11+.
-Children will therefore be fully 3) What sort of climate is s prepared for both stages. a) Kansas seems to be a b) They have a lot of rain in Kansas c) Kansas is really cold 4) Do you think Dorothy is happy living with Uncle Henry and Aunt Em?
+2) What colour is mentione Most of our comprehension exercises use multiple choice, however in the latter part of our course we also include comprehension exercises which require written answers.
+Children will therefore be fully prepared for both styles of question.

+3) What sort of climate is shown in Kansas in the second paragraph?
+Choose one answer:

+- a) Kansas seems to be a hot and dry place

+- b) They have a lot of rain in Kansas

+- c) Kansas is really cold

+- 4) Do you think Dorothy is happy living with Uncle Henry and Aunt Em?
 Support your answer with evidence from the passage.